preetiamatya/HackerRank-Challenges/README.md

-# Hackrank-Challenges
+# Hackerrank-Challenges

-Some solutions in PHP and Javascript for the challenges in HackRank.
+Some solutions in PHP and Javascript for the challenges in Hackerrank.

 Challenges in Javascript